NUKCILAB/ADR-DQPU/README.md

   + _DQN: A DQN model built using the Keras RL2 package, available for training and testing.
   + _TestFullDataOnDQN: A DQN model built using the Keras RL2 package, available for complete testing of the data from the first to the last record (used for _DQN).
   + _CEM: A CEM model built using the Keras RL2 package, available for training and testing.
-  + _DQN_new: A complete DQN workflow rebuilt using TensorFlow, available for training and testing.
   + Other.ADR_signal_detection_methods_X6 Perform comprehensive detection of test data using six drug adverse reaction signal detection methods and output evaluation indicators.
   + (If other forms of test data are needed, please modify the data source and map the abcd contingency table columns as needed.)